algolia/magento/_src/m1-external-data.md

 ## Push your data from outside of Magento

 When you have have partial updates enabled, you need to write your own custom script to push your business data into Algolia indices.
-For pushing the data you can use our [PHP API client](https://www.algolia.com/doc/api-client/php/getting-started) or any other [API client](https://www.algolia.com/doc/api-client/) you are feeling comfortable with.
+To do that, you can use our [PHP API client](https://www.algolia.com/doc/api-client/php/getting-started) or any other [API client](https://www.algolia.com/doc/api-client/) you are comfortable with.

-There are two essential things you need to have in mind while writing the script:
+There are two things you need to keep in mind when writing the script:

 1. Update products by using [partialUpdates](https://www.algolia.com/doc/api-client/php/indexing#partial-update-objects) feature
 2. Use the same objectID of the product as the extension does